saltypie/TimetableProject/README.md

 ### Database Setup
 Follow the following steps to set up the database

-  -Create a .env file in the Back-End folder
+  - Create a .env file in the Back-End folder

-  -Set the env file details according to env_guide.txt
+  - Set the env file details according to env_guide.txt

-  -Create a database with the same name in pgAdmin4
+  - Create a database with the same name in pgAdmin4

 Lastly, create a superuser by using the command below